emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 }
 ```

 Please notice the camel case notation of the `onClick` prop.
-This is the expected [React convention](https://reactjs.org/docs/handling-events.html) but differs from the native `onclick` attribute and [documentation](https://www.w3schools.com/tags/ref_eventattributes.asp).
+This is the expected [React convention](https://reactjs.org/docs/handling-events.html), which differs from the native `onclick` attribute ([see related documentation](https://html.spec.whatwg.org/dev/webappapis.html#event-handlers-on-elements,-document-objects,-and-window-objects)).
 As we do not explicitly document these events, you need to apply this convention yourself.
 Typescript and your code editor's IntelliSense will assist you with that.

 There are a few cases where native events of Web Components do not behave as expected by React.
 In these cases, Liquid Oxygen provides custom events prefixed with `ld` and documented on the respective component pages.